Safariguide for beginners

 A place could pretend to be a 5 start luxury resort with fantastic pictures, but in reality they are a mid-range 3 star hotel, who got some lucky shots in the dark of their facilities.
 Just because a company can create a great web-page, does not mean they understand and can provide a great stay for the customers.
 So please trust our advice here.

+By booking through Tanzania Explorer you can be sure you get the right information about your accommodation.
 We have approved all the places we recommend and visit the places regulary to make sure we have updated information about the stay.
 That allows us to secure the standard you want, to the price you expect!
 In addition we have great deals with hotels and lodges all over Tanzania at lower rates than what your would get if you booked directly.